 - Add eggs, olive oil, and optional herbs.
 Mix well until a coherent dough forms, form it into a ball.
 (If the dough is runny, add a bit more almond meal and/or arrowroot a tablespoon at a time until it is the consistency that you can press out.
 You can also let the dough sit 30 minutes, or refrigerate it to firm up, but I've found it is not necessary).
 So go for it!
 Just spread it onto a tray.

 - Press it flat on a 16" Pizza pan or the equivalent tray.
 Press dough to create a rim at the edges.
 Bake the crust for 20 minutes.
 When it's finished, turn the oven temperature up to 450 degrees.

 - Add toppings.
 Bake for 10 to 15 minutes, until the toppings are hot, but not overcooked!

 - If your eggs are larger than standard, the dough may be too liquidy to press out.
-A "large" egg is said to weigh 55 grams.
+A "large" egg should weigh 55 grams out of the shell.

 Mix until a coherent dough forms.

 Press the dough flat into a 16″ Pizza pan or the equivalent size tray.
 Press it to the edges and create a rim.
 Then bake the crust for 20 minutes.